MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/how-can-caller-id-be-used-in-your-organization.md

   - A telephone number that is classified as a service and toll-free number in your Calling Plans telephone number inventory.
 It is usually assigned to a Teams Auto Attendant or Call Queue.

-  - An on-premises telephone number through Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue. **Preview release.**
+  - **Preview release.** An on-premises telephone number through Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue.

-- Preview release.
-The Calling Party Name or CNAM set on the outbound PSTN call.  **Preview release.**
+- **Preview release.** The Calling Party Name or CNAM set on the outbound PSTN call.

 For more information, see [Set the Caller ID for a user](./set-the-caller-id-for-a-user.md).